kanboard/kanboard/doc/automatic-actions.markdown

 - An action linked to this event
 - Eventually there is some parameters to define

-Each project can have a different set of automatic actions, the configuration panel is located on the project listing page, just click on the link **Automatic actions**.
+Each project have a different set of automatic actions, the configuration panel is located on the project listing page, just click on the link **Automatic actions**.

 Add a new action
 ----------------